 All ICH Members must participate in SIS as this is the only means for Members to send billing data to the ICH.

-Should you be unsure of the specific category or your company please send an e-mail request to ISHelpDesk@iata.org.
+Should you be unsure of the specific category for your company please send a query through the IATA Customer Portal.
 Please include the company's legal name, location and in the case of an airline, the Airline Code (if already assigned).
-Download the Clearing House documents
+Download the Clearing House documents.

 Dependent on the category and receipt of all required documents it is possible to finalize the application within 10 business days.
 Some cases however require more documents be provided, thus the review may take as long as 30 days.